TonywuKIA/IA4-GyroscopeBallGame/README.md

 A simple tilt-controlled ball game built using Jetpack Compose and Canvas.

-The player tilts the device to move a ball across the screen, avoid obstacles, and reach the goal area. （shows
+The player tilts the device to move a ball across the screen, avoid obstacles, and reach the goal area.

 ## Features